-Heller recognized that laws sufficiently "longstanding" to be considered consistent with how the right to bear arms has historically been understood fall also outside the Second Amendment.
+Heller recognized that laws sufficiently "longstanding" to be considered consistent with how the right to bear arms has historically been understood also fall outside the Second Amendment.
 As the D.C.
-Circuit explained, "Heller tells us 'longstanding' regulations are . . . presumed not to burden conduct within the scope of the Second Amendment.
-This is a reasonable presumption because a regulation that is 'longstanding,' which necessarily means it has long been accepted by the public, is not likely to burden a constitutional right; concomitantly the activities covered by a longstanding regulation are presumptively not protected from regulation by the Second Amendment."19 use.
+Circuit explained, "Heller tells us 'longstanding' regulations are... presumed not to burden conduct within the scope of the Second Amendment.
+This is a reasonable presumption because a regulation that is 'longstanding,' which necessarily means it has long been accepted by the public, is not likely to burden a constitutional right; concomitantly the

+15 Heller, 554 U.S. 570, 627 (2008) ("We also recognize another important limitation on the right to keep and carry arms.
+[United States v.
+Miller 307 U.S. 174, 179 (1939)] said, as we have explained, that the sorts of weapons protected were those 'in common use at the time.'
+We think that limitation is fairly supported by the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons.'") (citation omitted); see also Hollis v.
+Lynch, 827 F.3d 436, 451 (5th Cir.
+2016) ("Machineguns are dangerous and unusual and therefore not in common use.
 They do not receive Second Amendment protection, so we uphold Section 922(o) at step one of our framework."); United States v.
 One (1) Palmetto State Armory PA-15 Machinegun Receiver/Frame, 822 F.3d 136, 142 (3d Cir.
 2016) ("In case [United States v.
 Marzzarella, 614 F.3d 85, 91 (3d Cir.
 2010)] left any doubt, we repeat today that the Second Amendment does not protect the possession of machine guns.
 They are not in common use for lawful purposes.").